2 Corinthians 12:1-10 · 2 Corinthians · Updated April 25, 2026

 Summary

-This passage from 2 Corinthians 12:1-10 is part of a letter written by the Apostle Paul to the church in Corinth.
-It matters because Paul shares a personal struggle to make a point about strength and weakness.
-He begins by discussing visions and revelations from the Lord, mentioning a man in Christ who was caught up to the third heaven and heard indescribable words (12:2-4).
-Paul states that he will not boast about these experiences but will instead focus on his weaknesses (12:5-6).
+2 Corinthians 12:1-10 is part of a letter by the Apostle Paul to the church in Corinth.
+Paul shares a personal struggle to make a point about strength and weakness.
+He discusses visions and revelations from the Lord, mentioning a man in Christ caught up to the third Heaven and hearing indescribable words (12:2-4).
+Paul states that he will not boast about these experiences but will focus on his weaknesses (12:5-6).

-In the main events of the passage, Paul describes receiving a "thorn in the flesh," which he identifies as a messenger of Satan sent to keep him humble (12:7).
-He explains that he pleaded with the Lord three times to remove this thorn (12:8).
-However, the Lord responded that His grace is sufficient and that His strength is made perfect in weakness (12:9).
+Paul describes receiving a "Thorn in the Flesh," identified as a messenger of Satan sent to keep him humble (12:7).
+He explains pleading with the Lord three times to remove this thorn (12:8).
+However, the Lord responds that His Grace is sufficient and that His strength is made perfect in weakness (12:9).
 Paul concludes that he will gladly boast in his weaknesses so that the power of Christ may rest upon him.

 Chiastic structure